Clarifying identification and estimation of treatment effects in the Sequential Parallel Comparison Design: Introduction

 The intuition behind the design is that the placebo response in stage 1 dilutes the measured active treatment effect while the effect measured at stage 2 should only capture the active treatment effect without placebo response.
 The literature on statistical analysis for the SPCD proposes an overall estimate resulting from a weighted average of the stage 1 and stage 2 active treatment effect estimates\cite{chen2011, rybin2018, tamura2011, chi2015, cui2019}.
 However, statistical inference under this design comes with significant complications\cite{rybin2018, tamura2011, chi2015, rybin2015, liu2022}.
 In the rest of the manuscript, we use responders and non-responders to refer specifically to placebo response, unless otherwise noted.
 For brevity, we also use treatment effect or average treatment effect to refer specifically to the active treatment effect or average active treatment effect respectively.

 Prior work\cite{chi2015} discussed six issues found with the conventional SPCD estimators.
-These issues include (1) placebo response biasing estimates, (2) assuming the active treatment effect is constant over time, (3) uncertainty in how to set the weight for the overall active treatment effect estimate averaging the stage 1 and stage 2 estimates, (4) unclear interpretation of the overall estimate, (5) inconsistency between the directions of the stage 1 and overall estimate, and (6) the common assumption that stage 1 and stage 2 are independent.
+These issues include (1) placebo response biasing estimates, (2) assuming the active treatment effect is constant over time, (3) uncertainty in how to set the weight for the overall active treatment effect estimate averaging the stage 1 and stage 2 estimates, (4) unclear interpretation of the overall estimate, (5) inconsistency between the directions of the stage 1 and the overall estimate, and (6) the common assumption that stage 1 and stage 2 are independent.

 In this manuscript, we apply the counterfactual and causal inference framework\cite{rubin1974} to illustrate the incoherence of the conventional weighted SPCD estimator, and to highlight an additional complication: placebo responder status misclassification.
 Others have discussed misclassification, primarily to motivate better predictive models\cite{rybin2018, rybin2015, liu2022}.
-Here we show how crucial accurate placebo response classification is to accurately estimating the active treatment effects in the SPCD.
+Our approach to developing estimands and estimators using causal inference tools, discussed in Section~\ref{sec-estimands}, is similar to, but distinct and independently developed from those proposed in recent work by Liu et al.\cite{liu2022} and by Song et al.\cite{song2025}.